cciw-uk/cciw.co.uk/README.rst

 Tests can be run like so::

-  $ fab test
+  $ ./runtests.py

 or::

-  $ ./manage.py test --keepdb --settings=cciw.settings_tests cciw.cciwmain.tests cciw.bookings.tests cciw.officers.tests
+  $ ./runtests.py cciw.bookings.tests.SomeSpecificTest

 Deployment
 ----------